 When students from other countries are studying abroad in Hawaii, not all of their learning will take place in the classroom.

-Studying in Hawaii is especially attractive because of all the wonderful and exciting things to do and see here.
+Studying in Hawaii is especially attractive because of all the wonderful see here.
 The time spent outside the classroom is just as valuable — if not more worthwhile — than the academic subjects studied during your time Hawaii.

 Here, then, are three “must-see” sites to add to your agenda during your time studying in Hawaii: